 However, the more mature and established a good or a technology is at the international level, the less one should think of bringing their production home.
 In such circumstances, other concepts for maintaining technological sovereignty need to be considered.
 Industrial policy support can also be thought of as supporting goods and technologies only in selected areas.
 This addresses the structure of an intra-industry and intra-technological specialisation.
 Several economies are technology leaders in an industry or a (key) technology, but each in a different subsector or niche.
 This contributes to mastery and availability, albeit in specialised areas.
-In principle this calls for a portfolio view, implying the technological sovereignty of an economy depending on its mastery of a balanced portfolio of (key) technologies - in some a comparative advantage is achieved, in others not, there are established key technologies included as well as prospective future ones.
+In principle this calls for a portfolio view, implying the technological sovereignty of an economy depending on its mastery of a balanced portfolio of (key) technologies - in some a comparative advantage is achieved, in others not.

-Special availability concerns: Availability concerns are an issue when it comes to rigid strategic trade policy, trade wars and the like.
+Special availability concerns: Availability concerns are an issue when it comes to rigid strategic trade policy and trade wars.
 The factor of mastery is rather a side aspect here.
 In such cases, the solution depends on the balance of power.
 If each of the involved economies has a bargaining chip at hand, any 'attack' on sovereignty can be reciprocated.
 If such an interdependency does not exist, and on the contrary a situation of overdependency exists, then a country might be tempted to opt for an industrial policy directed towards self-sufficiency and import substitution to cut its over-dependency.
 However, this is not as straightforward as is looks.
 In case the availability issue is credible and expected to last, the price of the blocked good or technology goes to infinity, creating domestic business opportunities.
 Domestic but also international investors may jump in.
 Public support is not necessary here, or could involve only complementing certain research infrastructure (research organisations, universities, etc).
-This has the advantage that in case the original private investment pulls out or has to pull out, the research infrastructure can be continued in the same or a different direction.
+This has the advantage that in case the original private investment pulls out the research infrastructure can be continued in the same or a different direction.

 In view of these various measures, industrial policy appears to offer a toolbox that can effectively cope with lack of technological sovereignty and can preserving technological sovereignty.
-Governments around the world are increasingly resorting to this type of measure more and more.
+Governments around the world are increasingly resorting to this type of measure.
 It is to be hoped that this does not open the door to the widespread use of industrial policy, under the guise of preserving technological sovereignty.